pranavkamat11/Bike-Rental-Project/README.md

 Predicting count of bike rentals based on seasonal and environmental factors using machine learning

 ## Dataset
-day.csv is the dataset where contains 15 independent variables
+day.csv is the dataset which contains 15 independent variables

 * instant: record index
 * dteday: Date